Hump Express

 Allows Other Religions

 Hinduism, particularly in its highest form, called Vedantism, believes in all religions as different aspects of the one eternal truth, and that the different religions of the world are different pathways to reality suited to different peoples, different races, different times.
-Therefore, according to the Hindu, there is and ought to be no inherent conflict between one religion and another.
+Therefore, according to the Hindu, there is and ought to be no

 Two-Man Drainage System